saulpierotti/markdown_notebook/ADS.md

 	* While divide-et-impera is typically done recursively and from the top-down, dynamic programmic is typically implemented iteratively and from the bottom-up
 * Problems that can be solved with dynamic programming are typically optimization problems
 	* These have many possible solutions, each associated one with a different value
-	* We want to find the solution with the maximum or minimum value (according to the problem)
+	* We want to find the solution with associated value that is minimal/maximal (according to the problem) in the set of possible solution values
 	* This solution is called **an** optimal solution instead as **the** optimal solution, since there can be many equally optimal solutions
 * Developping a dynamic programming algorithm is done in a sequence of 4 steps
 	* Describe what the structure of an optimal solution should be